 Tracking the performance of your content can also help you distribute your time and resources more effectively.
 If one of your social networks is suddenly growing by leaps and bounds and requiring more attention, refocus some more of your time there.

 GET IN THE KNOW

 Social media is an ever-evolving realm, and staying one step ahead means staying educated about updates.

 Try signing up for email updates from social media marketing leaders like Hubspot, Socialbrite, and Nonprofit Hub, or following resources like Social Media Today and Mashable.
 There’s a wealth of information out there and having it deposited in your email inbox or newsfeed will save you the hassle of digging through websites and blogs for the latest.

 GO STRAIGHT TO THE SOURCE

-The Facebook Newsroom Blog puts you right at the forefront of updates on the most used and most active platform.
+The Facebook Newsroom Blog or Instagram Blog puts you right at the forefront of updates on two of the most used and most active platforms.
 Drop by every couple of weeks to see what’s new.